willard-pro/igor/README.md

 # Get Started

-Download the installation script and run ..
+Download and execute the installation script as shown in [Install](#Install) and start Igor.

 ```
 Usage: igor